About the author ⁄ CTBA

 CHRB Meeting Advisory

-From CHRB CYPRESS, Calif.
-(Dec.
-9, 2016) — The California Horse Racing Board will conduct its regular monthly meeting Thursday, December 15, at Los Alamitos Race Course beginning at 9:30 a.m.
-An audio-only webcast of the Board meeting can be heard through a link on the CHRB website (webcast).
-The Pari-Mutuel and Wagering Committee will meet Wednesday at the same location beginning at 10 a.m. followed by a meeting of the Medication, Safety and Welfare Committee at 2 p.m.
-The public is encouraged to attend these meetings.
-The Board agenda and supporting package of materials are available on the CHRB website, as are those for the PM Committee (agenda and package) and Medication Committee (agenda and package). ...
+From CHRB ARCADIA, Calif.
+(Apr.
+25, 2017) — The California Horse Racing Board will conduct its regular monthly meeting Thursday, April 27, at Santa Anita Park beginning at 9:30 a.m.
+The public is encouraged to attend.
+An audio-only webcast of the meeting can be heard through a link on the CHRB website (webcast).
+The meeting agenda and supporting package of materials also are available on the website. ...

 Read More →